steview-d/drinks-db/README.md

 - [Git](https://git-scm.com/) is used for version control

-- [GitHub](https://github.com/) is used for remote storage and sharing of the code base
+- [GitHub](https://github.com/) provides hosting for software development version control using Git

 - [Imgur](https://imgur.com/) is used to host some image files externally.